 Christine Yeo got her hands dirty with a truffle-making class from one of London’s top chocolatiers.
 But did it leave her wanting to lick the bowl?
+The class

 William Curley: Truffle Class